anandita-3217/Java_rev/README.md

 # Java Revision

 This repository contains a collection of  functions implemented in Java, focusing on **string manipulation**, **numeric problem-solving** and **other basic programs**.
-The repository includes three main classes: `StringProblems`, `NumProb`, `BasicPrograms` and `Patterns`.
+The repository includes the main classes: `StringProblems`, `NumProb`, `BasicPrograms` and `Patterns`.
 Each class is designed to perform a set of operations that can be useful in various programming contexts, for last minute java programming revision.

 ---